 No one likes an unpleasant surprise.
 Heck, some people don’t even like a pleasant one!

-Social proof is an essential part of the sales process for any company: is crucial to have evidence that your products and services are doing a great job at solving people’s needs and that your past clients loved them.
+Social proof is an essential part of the sales process for any company: is crucial to prove that your products and services are doing a fantastic job at solving people’s needs and that your past clients loved them.

-Also, people love a good “before and after” case study, especially in specific areas with a high visual component like home improvement, weight loss, personal styling, website design, etc. It is important that they visualize how their life, home or body will look like after they work with you.
+Also, people love a good “before and after” case study, especially in specific areas with a high visual component like home improvement, weight loss, personal styling, website design, etc. It is essential that they visualize how their life, home or body will look after working with you.

 The easiest way to share a case study is via a blog post.
 All you need is a few high-quality pictures that showcase the transformation.
 Once this is done, people can come across it via Google or you can send the link to anyone who asks for examples of your work.